MiladNz/MiladNz/README.md

 - 💻  I'm a self-taught passionate FrontEnd developer from Iran
 - ✨ I’m interested in Programming, History of ancient Iran and Cats.
-- 🔭  I’m currently working on completing Javascript Course and my next step is learning Tailwind and React.
+- 🔭  I’m currently working on completing Tailwind Course and my next step is learning React.

 ##  My Social